beshkenadze/bitnami-pgvector/README.md

 bun run src/build.ts --pg 17 --platform linux/amd64,linux/arm64
 ```

+### Running Tests Locally

+This project includes integration tests that verify the functionality of the PostgreSQL instance and the `pgvector` and `pg_search` extensions within the built Docker image.

+1.  **Ensure Docker is running.**

+2.  **Run the test script:**

+    The script `src/run-tests.ts` automates the process:
+    *   Starts a temporary PostgreSQL container using the specified image tag.
+    *   Waits for the database to be ready.
+    *   Runs the tests located in `src/tests`.
+    *   Stops and removes the container afterwards.

+    ```bash
+    # Run tests against the default PostgreSQL version (currently 16)
+    bun run src/run-tests.ts

+    # Run tests against a specific PostgreSQL version (e.g., 17)
+    # Make sure you have built the corresponding image first (e.g., bun run src/build.ts --pg 17)
+    bun run src/run-tests.ts --pg 17
+    ```

 The script will:

-- Check for existing images in the registry
+*   Check for existing images in the registry
-- Download the latest compatible versions of PostgreSQL and pgvector
+*   Download the latest compatible versions of PostgreSQL and pgvector
-- Build multi-architecture images (amd64 and arm64)
+*   Build multi-architecture images (amd64 and arm64)
-- Push the images to GitHub Container Registry (if authenticated)
+*   Push the images to GitHub Container Registry (if authenticated)

 ## Environment Variables